Skip to content

 • When it comes time to reassess the patient, the provider follows the same process as above—except, to gauge progress, she must pull out the previous report from the file drawer, and physically compare it side-by-side to the newly printed report

-In most other cases, we found that providers are collecting this information through pen and paper, and during COVID-19, have not been able to find suitable solutions to facilitate the assessment remotely.
 Others have resorted to setting up custom surveys through online survey tools as a stop-gap measure.
-In all of these cases, the patient experience suffers, as patients often have to follow a tedious set of instructions to complete the assessments.
+In all of these cases, the patient experience suffers, as patients often have to follow a tedious set of instructions to complete the assessments in a self administered version.
 This ultimately hurts compliance rates, and places a burden on administrative staff to follow-up with patients to ensure that assessments are completed in a timely manner.

 The Creyos Health implementation aims to solve these problems.
 Here’s a step-by-step guide illustrating how the PHQ-9, and other future questionnaires, will be incorporated into the Creyos Health platform.